DMould123/Note-Building/README.md

 - For the past week I have been working on a wedding budget planning app using ClerK.
 Clerk has been very to implement and use for the first time.

 - ### 2024-06-07
--Trying to figure out a carousel to be added - having difficult with the responsiveness on small screens for my wedding countdown
+- Trying to figure out a carousel to be added - having difficult with the responsiveness on small screens for my wedding countdown

+-  ### 2024-06-30
+-  I was workigon some components that I can use in other projects.
+I now have MERN JS stack with bcrypt, json webtoken to build projects from as a base